OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 });
 ```

-Also, account lockout is a recommended solution to keep attackers away from your valid users.
+Also, [account lockout](https://cheatsheetseries.owasp.org/cheatsheets/Authentication_Cheat_Sheet.html#account-lockout) is a recommended solution to keep attackers away from your valid users.
 Account lockout is possible with many modules like [mongoose](https://www.npmjs.com/package/mongoose).
-You can refer to [this blog post](http://devsmash.com/blog/implementing-max-login-attempts-with-mongoose) to see how account locking is implemented in mongoose.
+You can refer to [this blog post](http://devsmash.com/blog/implementing-max-login-attempts-with-mongoose) to see how account lockout is implemented in mongoose.

 ## Set cookie flags appropriately